RDACollectionsWG/specification/readme.md

 ## 1. Introduction
 Several communities have expressed interest in leveraging aggregations of objects with particular focus on building such aggregations through PIDs and possibly providing identifiers for aggregation objects.
 There is however no unified cross-community approach to building and managing such collections and no common model for understanding them.

 The PID Information Types WG has defined a core model and the central interface for accessing object state information and provided a small number of example types, which were consequently registered in the Type Registry WG prototype.
 With these tools available to describe essential object information, collections can be described so to be able to deal with more than a single object at once.

 Building collections within diverse domains and then sharing or expanding them across disciplines should enable common tools for end-users and e-infrastructure providers.
 Individual disciplinary communities can directly benefit if such tools are made widely available, and cross-community data sharing can benefit from increased unification between collection models and implementations.
 PID providers may benefit from marketing additional services on collections.

+A common abstract API  for data management of collections will facilitate data-interoperability and reuse by, (1) making solutions for managing collections more sustainable and widely available, thus (2) encouraging better data management practices and (3) allowing data objects in collections to be shared and re-used across projects and domains.
+It is not the intent of the working group to propose an alternative to existing well established standards for describing and archiving collections but rather to propose an API and implementation for creation, consumption, distribution and citation of collections and their items that could serve as a unifying layer _on top of_ the existing models and which can enable producers and consumers of collections to operate on data items managed in diverse collection models and repositories.
+Existing solutions focus on describing collections and their semantics with metadata, but do not offer a full set of generic, machine-actionable CRUD operations on them, which is a key innovation of the proposed API.

 ### 1.1 What is a collection?
 Imagine you have a number of objects that belong together.